-SSO integration · Cloudflare for Teams documentation

 SSO integration

-Cloudflare for Teams allows you to integrate your organization's identity providers (IdPs) with Cloudflare Access.
+Cloudflare Zero Trust allows you to integrate your organization’s identity providers (IdPs) with Cloudflare Access.
 Your team can simultaneously use multiple providers, reducing friction when working with partners or contractors.

-Adding an identity provider as a login method requires configuration both on the Teams dashboard and with the identity provider itself.
+Adding an identity provider as a login method requires configuration both on the Zero Trust dashboard and with the identity provider itself.
 Consult our IdP-specific documentation to learn more about what you need to set up.

-Set up IdPs on the Teams dashboard
+Set up IdPs on the Zero Trust dashboard

 In the Login methods card, click Add new.